brain-bzh/efficient-deep-learning/micronet-ressources/readme_score.md

 - If you performed structured pruning, you should modify the operation count in profile.py to disregard entirely pruned filters from the operations count.

-- As for the parameter storage index, if you performed quantization, an operation on data of less than 32-bits will be counted as a fraction of one operation.
+- As for the parameter storage index, if quantization is performed, an operation on data of less than 32-bits will be counted as a fraction of one operation, where the numerator is the maximum number of bits in the inputs of the operation and the denominator is 32.
+For example, a multiplication operation with one 3-bit and one 5-bit input, with a 7-bit output, will count as 5/32nd of an operation.
 The score will than be equal to

 ```
 Math_Ops = N_ops * Ops_Quant_Ratio = N_ops * M/32